 - Final mark is computed from:

-- Average of markings of assignments: a
+- Average of markings of assignments: A

-- Written exam (April 4): e
+- Written exam (April 4): E

-- Final mark: $f = e + \frac{a}{10}$.
+- Final mark: $F = E + \frac{A}{10}$.

-- Both a and e must be ≥ 5 to pass.

 - Second chance for written exam shortly thereafter.

 - you keep the outcome (average) of the assignments.

 - If you fail again, you must start all over next year (including re-doing new exercises, and additional requirements)